Hello everyone! 🙂

 It was very surreal to see Samuel L. Jackson in a role before he became Mace Windu in ‘Star Wars’ and before he became Nick Fury in the ‘Marvel Cinematic Universe’.
 Both he and Bruce Willis bounce off each other well, though I feel the whole racism prejudice theme wasn’t explored enough.

 ‘Die Hard 4.0’ (or ‘Let Live or Die Hard’ whether you live in the USA – what is it with these different titles for movies like the first ‘Avengers’ film?) was released in 2007.
 Bruce Willis as John McClane is back and is bald-headed, looking like Michael Chiklis as Ben Grimm from the ‘Fantastic Four’ films. 😀

 I personally like ‘Die Hard 4.0’ as it has most of the ‘Die Hard’ elements featured in it.
-It was fun to see John McClane tackle some cyber terrorists who unleash a massive computer attack on the U.S. infrastructure.
-Mary Elizabeth Winstead from ‘Sky High’ is also in this as McClane’s daughter, Lucy. 🙂 There’s also Tim Russ, who played Tuvok in ‘Star Trek: Voyager’ playing an NSA agent in this.
+It was fun to see John McClane tackle some cyber terrorists, who unleash a massive computer attack on the U.S. infrastructure.
+Mary Elizabeth Winstead from ‘Sky High’ is also in this film as McClane’s daughter Lucy. 🙂 There’s also Tim Russ, who played Tuvok in ‘Star Trek: Voyager’ playing an NSA agent in this.